 I have kept this section at the end so that you can judge me last.
 I am very privileged.
 Here is an incomplete list of my privileges:

-- I was born into a higher middle class family in Kerala.
+- I was born into a upper class family in Kerala.

 - I have not been discriminated against based on my family’s religion/caste (and yes, I was born in a privileged caste of the majority religion in my country).